tweag/nickel/rfcs/007-bytecode-interpreter.md

 apparent that the performance of the interpreter beyond small-sized codebases is
-suboptimal: in absolute term regarding developer experience, compared to some other configuration languages (such as Nix, albeit not being especially known as very performant) and compared to what an optimized interpreter written in Rust should be capable of.
+suboptimal: in absolute term regarding developer experience, compared to some other configuration languages (such as Nix, albeit not being especially known as very performant), and compared to what an optimized interpreter written in Rust should be capable of.
 We can do better than the current situation.

 There are many different routes to improve performance.
 One is to apply